eechhx/install-ros-script/README.md

 # Install ROS Scripts
-ROS Melodic Morena Installation Script for Ubuntu 18.04 (McMaster University Specific).
+ROS Melodic Morena Installation Script for Ubuntu 18.04 (MacBot Specific).
 Designed for a fresh installation of Ubuntu 18.04

 ### Install Script for MacBoT ROS Simulations